 Thank you for helping to keep artists paid and making work in NYC!

-Tracy Capune, a veteran urban planner and economic development consultant, is Vice President of Kaufman Astoria Studios.
+Tracy Capune is Vice President of Kaufman Astoria Studios.
 A key member of KAS’s team, Ms. Capune oversees the Studio’s expansion plans as well as initiatives to further economic growth in the neighborhood surrounding the Studio.
-Ms. Capune played an integral role in creating the Studio’s newly opened back lot and managed the development of the Stage K building.
-Most recently, she led the successful drive to designate the area surrounding the Studio as the Kaufman Arts District.
-She’s now looking to further expand the Studio and build Stages N and O.
+Ms. Capune played an integral role in creating the Studio’s backlot, managed the development of the Stage K building and was a key team member in developing The Marx, a 33-unit condominium building.
+She recently led the successful drive to designate the area surrounding the Studio as the Kaufman Arts District.
+Ms. Capune is now overseeing the Studio’s latest expansion project, building Stages O and N.